AhmedBourouis/Scene-Sketch-Segmentation/README.md

   path for the model checkpoint.
 - `sketch_path`:
   sketch image example path.
+- `output_path`:
+  path to save the output sketch.
 - `threshold`:
-  the threshold value for class-pixel similarity scores to retain during inference.
+  the threshold value for class-pixel similarity scores to retain.

 ## Training code (to be released soon)